Lydia Waller reviews A Very Very Very Dark Matter at the Bridge TheatreWritten by Lydia Waller on 20th March 2019

 Although we have changed our look over the years, most significantly changing from Guild News to our current title in the 1960s, and now share our readership with several other fantastic media groups at the University of Birmingham, as a publication we are as strong as ever.

 Since we were established on February 5th 1936, Redbrick has won countless awards, covered greatly significant national and international events, and even been embroiled in scandals that the editorial teams of the time would rather forget.
-To summarise this rich history in only two pages has been a challenge, but we hope that this feature piece offers just a hint at the huge volume of content that we have produced over the years.
+To summarise this rich history in only one article has been a challenge, but we hope that this feature piece offers just a hint at the huge volume of content that we have produced over the years.

 Today we operate out of the media centre in the Guild, producing a 40-page newspaper every fortnight during term time and maintaining an award-winning website 24/7.
 Staffed entirely by volunteers, this is far from a simple operation.
 In fact, we currently have over 300 members writing, proofreading, editing, formatting and uploading entirely original content.
 It is a simple fact that without our members we wouldn’t exist.